Kizoku-Dev/BackupOnDrive/README.md

 # BackupOnDrive
-This is a script to manage backup everything you want on your google drive !
+This is a script to backup everything you want on your google drive !

 ## Requirements
 - Drive